-A BATCH LAUNCH FOR THE 03b CONSTELLATION
+A SECOND LAUNCH FOR THE O3b CONSTELLATION

-For the fifth Soyuz launch from the Guiana Space Center, Arianespace will orbit the first four satellites in the O3b constellation.
-These satellites are built by Thales Alenia Space as prime contractor.
+Arianespace's eighth Soyuz launch from the Guiana Space Center will be the second launch for O3b Networks, following the successful launch of the first four satellites in the O3b constellation on June 25, 2013.
+Arianespace continues developing long-term partnership with new operators, by providing services tailored to their specific needs.
+These four O3b satellites were built by Thales Alenia Space as prime contractor.